A/N: So this chapter has I believe a Daria reference and one from Gilmore Girls, also.

 Jane shrugged.
 "Hey, that's what friends do, right?"

 "I'm not used to it."
-The comment slipped out before Maura could stop it, though she realized immediately how pathetic it made her sound.
-The look on Jane's face certainly confirmed that, and Maura tried to sound a little less sad when she said, "Thank you again, Jane.
+The comment slipped out before Maura could stop it, and she realized how pathetic it made her sound.
+The look on Jane's face confirmed that, and Maura tried to sound a little less sad when she said, "Thank you again, Jane.
 You really didn't have to do that."

 "I know I didn't have to."